 - Angst?
 What Angst?: They all vehemently denied any tension within the group, of which there was so very, very much.
 Eventually, most of them fessed up and discussed it, but Emma remained all smiles.

 - Ear Worm: Too many to count.

 - Ensemble Darkhorse: Part of the reason for the band's success is that their songs were enjoyed by people who would normally hate the idea of listening to manufactured pop groups.
 This is because of their extremely high production values, the varied harmonies and the general attempt to make each single stand out.
-The fact the band didn't release any covers as singles helped as well.
+The fact the band wrote all their own songs and didn't release any covers as singles helped as well.

 - Les Yay: The girls did a lot of hugging and kissing of each other when they were in front of the cameras.
 Behind them, probably not so much.
 Also, they admit to catfighting on occasion.

 - Narm Charm: Their Girl Power schtick veered into cheesy/gimmicky territory at times, but really, that's what a lot of people still love about them.
 You know, that and the impossibly catchy songs.

 - Signature Song: "Wannabe" is clearly this, as it was one of the biggest hits of the 90s, and by far their biggest hit as a group.
 As for additional signature songs, "Say You'll Be There", "2 Become 1", "Who Do You Think You Are", "Spice Up Your Life", and "Stop" could all be argued as this.
 All of their singles, bar "Stop" (which peaked at #2) and their 2007 reunion single "Headlines" (#11), reached #1 on the UK charts, though "Stop" is probably more remembered than a few of their #1s.